-So, at Checkpoint Charlie I was slightly nervous as I walked interminably through zigzag corridors, overlooked by grim-faced guards.
+At Checkpoint Charlie I was slightly nervous as I walked interminably through zigzag corridors, overlooked by grim-faced guards.
 After I crossed, I entered a different world.
 Posters, posters, and more posters; Lenin and Marx statues; flags and garlands for the 40th anniversary of the GDR; hammers and sickles.
 Yes, there was advertising beyond the Iron Curtain, but not for consumer products.

-I only had a one-day visa that expired at midnight and, as a condition, I had to change 25DM at the rate of 1:1 with East German Deutschmarks that were worthless outside the country.
-But hey, 25DM was not enough to buy you lunch in West Berlin.
+I only had a one-day visa that expired at midnight and, as a condition, I had to change 25 Deutschmarks at the rate of 1:1 with East German Deutschmarks that were worthless outside the country.
+25DM was not enough to buy you lunch in West Berlin.
 Surely, it couldn’t be enough for a whole day in the East?
 How wrong I was...

 I cautiously scrimped on my money by going to a fast food joint on Alexanderplatz that proved an excellent introduction to a centrally planned economy.
 I paid in advance, got three tokens and stood in three different queues: one for the burger, one for the chips and one for the cola.
-Some smartass bureaucrat had calculated that this was the optimum way to distribute fast food.
+Some smart bureaucrat had calculated that this was the optimum way to distribute fast food.
 The convenience of consumers, of course, was never part of the equation.

 I walked over to the start of Unter den Linden to see the Wall from the other side, but you couldn’t get to within 200 metres of it: a small white barrier – totally graffiti-free – demarcated the limit of approach.
-I wondered if the East Germans even knew about the existence of those bunkers and foxholes.
+I wondered if the East Germans even knew about the existence of the bunkers and foxholes.
 They couldn’t see them, after all.

 East Berlin had the top museums in Germany and it was there that I spent much of my time.
-The “museum island” in today’s Berlin lay entirely in the East and its Pergamon Museum is still one of Europe’s best as it was then.
+The “museum island” in today’s Berlin lay entirely in the East and its Pergamon Museum is still one of Europe’s best, as it was then.
 As the evening fell, I ventured further in and ended up in Treptower Park where the Soviet memorial still looms large.
 In 1987 Barclay James Harvest played the first open-air rock concert in the GDR there, but on that day I was alone.

-I speak German, which is just as well, because everyone’s tongue became loose.
+Luckily, I speak German, which is just as well, because everyone’s tongue became loose.
 My West German friends were all called Andy, Tim or Mike, but here I met people called Siegfried, Ewald and Heinrich.
 Yes, everyone was watching West German TV.
 Everyone was dreaming of Coca Cola and blue jeans.
 Everyone wanted to know about me and my life.
 And no one supported the regime.